 A study commissioned by the U.S. Chamber and entitled Opening Markets, Creating Jobs: Estimated U.S. Employment Effects of Trade with FTA Partners examined U.S. FTAs implemented with a total of 14 countries.
 It employed a widely used general equilibrium economic model which is also used by the U.S. International Trade Commission, the World Trade Organization (WTO), and the World Bank.

 The results of this comprehensive study are impressive: 17.7 million American jobs depend on trade with these 14 countries; of this total, 5.4 million U.S. jobs are supported by the increase in trade generated by the FTAs.

 No other budget neutral initiative undertaken by the U.S. government has generated jobs on a scale comparable to these FTAs, with the exception of the multilateral trade liberalization begun in 1947.

-The trade balance is a poor measure of the success or failure of any particular trade policy, but activists often point to the trade balance as a principal reason why the United States should not negotiate additional trade agreements.
-However, with regard to manufactured goods, the United States ran a cumulative trade surplus with its trade agreement partner countries of more than $271 billion over the past eight years (2009-2015), according to data from the U.S. Department of Commerce.
-Overall, the United States had a modest trade surplus with its 20 trade agreement partners as a group throughout the 2012-2015 period (2016 services trade data pending).
+The trade balance is a poor measure of the success or failure of any particular trade policy, but deficits are often cited by trade skeptics as a reason why the United States should not negotiate free trade agreements.
+However, with regard to manufactured goods, the United States ran a cumulative trade surplus with its trade agreement partner countries of $249 billion over the past nine years (2009-2018), according to data from the U.S. Department of Commerce.

 In sum, the benefits of America’s trade agreements are often hidden in plain sight.
 If we are to put fairness at the center of U.S. trade policy, additional high-standard trade agreements must be a priority.
 Seizing these opportunities will bring real benefits for American workers, farmers, and companies.